-Italian Cardinal Cancels Prayers of Reparation for ‘Gay Pride’ Parade
+Cardinal Bagnasco Cancels Prayers of Reparation for ‘Gay Pride’ Parade

 Over the weekend, the Register asked Cardinal Bagnasco, a former president of the Italian bishops’ conference who serves as president of the Council of European Bishops’ Conferences, why he took the decision.

 But the cardinal, 76, who some consider a possible future pope, did not respond.
-Neither did Bishop Anselmi whose secretary told La Nuova Bussola Quotidiana’s Andrea Zembrano that the bishop was “busy all day in a meeting and cannot be disturbed or left messages.”
+Neither did Bishop Anselmi whose secretary told La Nuova Bussola Quotidiana’s Andrea Zambrano that the bishop was “busy all day in a meeting and cannot be disturbed or left messages.”

-Zembrano contrasted how such reparatory prayers are denied while other churches in Genoa, such as San Pietro in Banchi, have been allowed to hold “anti-homophobic vigils” since at least 2017.
+Zambrano contrasted how such reparatory prayers are denied while other churches in Genoa, such as San Pietro in Banchi, have been allowed to hold “anti-homophobic vigils” since at least 2017.

-Zembrano recalled that the church was also allowed to hold an ecumenical prayer service, promoted by an LGBT group, for victims of homophobia, transphobia and other discrimination on May 12.
+Zambrano recalled that the church was also allowed to hold an ecumenical prayer service, promoted by an LGBT group, for victims of homophobia, transphobia and other discrimination on May 12.
 He also revealed that Bishop Anselmi himself presided over such a vigil in 2017.

 Added to the decision in Genoa was a contentious message issued by the Bishop of Vicenza on a “gay pride” parade taking place there on June 15.